Product planning: Growth

 The second stage is growth.
 In this stage, the new products have been accepted in the market and their sales and profits has begun to increase, the competition has happened so that the company will promote their quality to stay competitive.
 The products also have basic consumers’ attention and can develop their loyal customers.
 There will have second communication as marketers can start to receive customers’ feedback and then make improvements.

 Maturity

-The third stage is maturity where the sales and profit have grown slowly and will reach their peak.
-The firm will face fierce competition in terms of providing high quality products.
+The third stage is maturity, where the sales and profit have grown slowly and will reach their peak.
+The firm typically faces fierce competition at this stage.

 Decline

 The last stage is decline which means the product is going to end and be discontinued.
 The sales of product will decrease until it is no longer in demand as it has become saturated, all the customers who want to buy this product has already got that.
 Then the company or brand will cut down the old products and pays attention to designing and developing the new products to gain back the customer base, stay in the markets and make profits.